Pope starts Mongolia visit by praising the country’s religious freedom dating back to Genghis Khan - The Boston Globe

 Advertisement

-“Though thou likewise sayest that I should become a trembling Nestorian Christian, worship God and be an ascetic, how knowest thou whom God absolves, in truth to whom He shows mercy?” he wrote, according to the translation.
-“From the rising of the sun to its setting, all the lands have been made subject to me.
-Who could do this contrary to the command of God?”
+Another Mongolian woman who converted, Rufina Chamingerel, told Francis she had spent 14 years learning her Catholic faith, to which she converted as a student.
+Addressing Francis in Italian, she acknowledged the Mongolian church is young and small.

+“Our Church is in that phase typical of children who constantly ask their parents questions,” she said.

-In his remarks, Francis also praised Mongolia’s efforts to care for the environment.
+In his remarks to government authorities, Francis also praised Mongolia’s efforts to care for the environment.
 The vast, landlocked country, historically afflicted by weather extremes, is considered to be one of the countries most affected by climate change.
-The country has already experienced a 2.1-degree Celsius (3.8-degree Fahrenheit) increase in average temperatures over the past 70 years, and an estimated 77% of its land is degraded because of overgrazing and climate change, according to the United Nations Development Program.
+The country has already experienced a 2.1-degree Celsius (3.8-degree Fahrenheit) increase in average temperatures over the past 70 years, and an estimated 77% of its land is degraded because of overgrazing and climate change, according to the U.N.
+Development Program.

-Mongolia is set to host the 2026 UN conference on desertification and has launched a campaign to plant 1 billion trees across its vast steppes and mountains of grasslands.

-“You help us to appreciate and carefully cultivate what we Christians consider to be God’s creation, the fruit of his benevolent design, and to combat the effects of human devastation by a culture of care and foresight reflected in responsible ecological policies,” Francis said.

 Advertisement